AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 ## `Group By` clauses

 `Group By` functions in queries are often represented in [!DNL MBI] as a column used to segment or filter a visual report.
-As an example, let us revisit the `Total Revenue` query that you explored previously, but this time Let us segment the revenue by the `coupon\_code` to gain a better understanding of which coupons are generating the most revenue.
+As an example, let us revisit the `Total Revenue` query that you explored previously, but this time segment the revenue by the `coupon\_code` to gain a better understanding of which coupons are generating the most revenue.

 Start with the query below: